 - The Simple drive wizard will display the information you chose.
 If you are satisfied with the options, click Finish to have the new volume created. you can click Back to go back and make changes or click Cancel to stop the new volume creation process.

 Windows prepares the disk by formatting it.
-The amount of time taken to complete the operation depends on the size of the volume.
+The time required to complete the operation depends on the volume size.
 Larger disk drives take longer to format.
 If you look you will see formatting where the drive is.
 Windows is formatting and preparing the drive for use.

 The display in the Disk Management console shows the drive being formatted; you can watch its progress in the Status column at the top center of the window.
 The drive isn’t assigned its new letter until after it is formatted.